Combinatorial Pure Exploration with Full-bandit Feedback and Beyond: Solving Combinatorial Optimization under Uncertainty with Limited Observation: Formulations of Combinatorial Pure Exploration with Full-bandit Feedback and Related Problem

 \citet{Auer03} first introduced the {\em linear bandit}, an important variant of MAB.
 In the linear bandit, for a dimension $d>0$, an agent has the set of arms $\cX \subseteq \mathbb{R}^d$.
 The expected reward for arm $x \in \cX$ is written by $x^{\top}\theta$, where $\theta \in \mathbb{R}^d$ is an unknown parameter.
 It should be noted that the linear bandit is a generalized model of the ordinary MAB and combinatorial bandits with linear objectives.
 When $\cX=\{e_1,e_2,\ldots,e_d\}$ where $e_1,e_2,\ldots,e_d$ are the standard basis of the $d$-dimensional Euclidean space, the linear bandit is reduced to the ordinary MAB.
 When $\cX \subseteq \{0,1\}^d$ represents a combinatorial action set, the linear bandit coincides with the combinatorial bandits with a linear reward function.

 In BAI-LB, at each round $t$, the agent pulls an arm $x_t \in \cX$, and then observes a reward $r_t = x^{\top}\theta + \eta_t$, where $\eta_t$ is a zero-mean random variable.
-The goal is to identify the best arm with the highest expected rewards. \citet{Soare2014} addressed BAI-LB in the fixed confidence setting and first provided a static allocation algorithm for BAI-LB, whose sampring rule is independent on any past observation.
+The goal is to identify the best arm with the highest expected rewards. \citet{Soare2014} addressed BAI-LB in the fixed confidence setting and first provided a static allocation algorithm for BAI-LB, whose sampling rule is independent on any past observation.
 For its design, \citet{Soare2014} introduced the connection between BAI-LB and the \emph{G-optimal experimental design}~\citep{pukelsheim2006}.
-Since then, there has been a surge of interest in BAI-LB~\citep{Karin16,Tao2018, Xu2018,zaki2019towards,Degenne+2020,Katz+2020,Zaki+2020,jedra2020optimal}.
-We can see CPE-BL as a special case of BAI-LB.
+Since then, there has been a surge of interest in BAI-LB~\citep{Degenne+2020,Fiez2019,jedra2020optimal, Karin16,Katz+2020,Tao2018, Xu2018,zaki2019towards,Zaki+2020}.

-Despite recent advances in BAI-LB, no existing algorithms for BAI-LB can solve CPE-BL efficiently since they implicitly assume that $|\cX|$ is small enough to enumerate.
+While the existing BAI-LB algorithms achieve satisfactory sample complexity, none of them can solve CPE-BL in polynomial time in $d$ since they implicitly assume that $|\cX|$ is small enough to enumerate.
 However, some techniques established in the literature of linear bandits can be used in order to deal with full-bandit feedback in combinatorial settings.
-For example, \citet{Kuroki2020,Kuroki+19} uses the least-squares estimator for unknown vector $\theta$ and a high probability bound proposed in \citep{yadkori11,Soare2014}. \citet{Du+2021} uses the randomized estimator proposed in \citet{Tao2018} and invoke their algorithm as a subroutine.
+For example, \citet{Kuroki2020,Kuroki+19} uses the least-squares estimator for unknown vector $\theta$ and a high probability bound proposed in \citet{yadkori11,Soare2014}. \citet{Du+2021} uses the randomized estimator proposed in \citet{Tao2018} and invoke their algorithm as a subroutine. \black{Sample complexity bounds of some of these studies are summarized in Table~\ref{table:resultsfull}.}